fpaul787/llm-from-scratch-lab/README.md

 # llm-from-scratch-lab
-Small lab for building a small GPT model.
+Lab for building a small GPT model.
 This code was adapted from the [Build a Large Language Model (From Scratch)](https://github.com/rasbt/LLMs-from-scratch) repository.
 This lab is intended to be a learning exercise, not a production-ready implementation.
 It is still very much a work in progress, and in some regards, a little incomplete.
 However, it is a good starting point for understanding how to build a small GPT model from scratch.

 ## Requirements